TranSMS/EnCoSum/README.md

 # Datasets
 EnCoSum includes one Java and one Python datasets.
 If you want to train the model, you must download the datasets.
 ## Java dataset
-*You can get it on: https://github.com/xing-hu/TL-CodeSum
+You can get it on: https://github.com/xing-hu/TL-CodeSum
 ## Python dataset
-*You can get it on: https://github.com/EdinburghNLP/code-docstring-corpus
+You can get it on: https://github.com/EdinburghNLP/code-docstring-corpus
 # Data process
 EnCoSum uses the [JDK](http://www.eclipse.org/jdt/) compiler to parse java methods as ASTs, and the [Treelib](https://treelib.readthedocs.io/en/latest/) toolkit to prase Python functions as ASTs.
 ## Get AST
-In datapre file, the `java_get_ast.py` generates ASTs for the Java dataset and `python_get_ast.py` generates ASTs for Python datasets.
+In datapre file, the `get_java_ast.py` generates ASTs for the Java dataset and `get_python_ast.py` generates ASTs for Python datasets.
 You can run the following command：
 ```
 python3 source.code ast.json
 ```
 ### Get E-AST
 The file `get_adj.py` gets ASTs with added control flow and data flow.

 ### BERT embedding
 You can use BERT method to embed AST nodes, detail in [here](https://github.com/hanxiao/bert-as-service)
 ```